hack4impact-mcgill/mu-map/README.md

 ### Running
 - Make sure docker is running and the postgres container exists (which was created in the previous section).
 - Run `npm start`.
 You should see some output about the database tables being created.
 You are ready to work with the API.
+- Run `npm run start-migrate` to add some data to the database
 - Run `npm t` to run unit tests.
 Unit tests should pass.

 ## Frontend